Are we ready for Electric Vehicles?, which are in use all over the world and has been as early as 1997, in the Rav4 Electric Vehicles, by Toyota.

 Are we ready for the transition?, many owners of Electric Vehicles swear by it, although still relatively expensive, it will become more affordable with the development of its technology.

 Many of you will recall cell phone technology when it was 1st introduced, a basic model cost quite a bit, as cell phone technology developed, it became cheaper to the masses, the same trends will be observed here, with Electric Vehicles.

 If the above information is anything to go by I say that Electric Vehicles are here to stay,

 How will these developments impact on the Automotive Industry and the Economy?

-Will you buy an Electric Car, at an affordable price?
+Will you buy an Electric Vehicles, at an affordable price?

 What make will you buy?